jwhitham/pico-wifi-settings/doc/SETUP_APP.md

    - Pico 2 W: use `setup_app__pico2_w__<version>.uf2`
  - Drag and drop the `.uf2` file for your Pico model from the zip file to your Pico device
  - Connect to Pico W using your serial terminal program
-   - More instructions can be found in the [Getting Started Guide, chapter 5](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
+   - On Linux, your Pico will appear as a serial device which you can use with a terminal program such as `minicom`.
+     - To find all possible COM port numbers, connect the Pico with the setup app installed, open a terminal window and enter `ls /dev/ttyACM*`
-   - Briefly, using minicom on Linux, enter `minicom -D /dev/ttyACM0`
+     - Run `minicom -D /dev/ttyACM0` (or another device name)
-   - On Windows, your Pico will appear as a COM port which you can use with [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) in its serial mode; to find the correct COM port number, look in the Device Manager.
+   - On Windows, your Pico will appear as a COM port which you can use with [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) in its serial mode.
+     - To find all possible COM port numbers, connect the Pico with the setup app installed, open a Powershell window and enter `[System.IO.Ports.SerialPort]::getportnames()`.
+       This produces a list of available COM ports like `COM1`, `COM10`, etc.
+     - Open PuTTY and select the "Serial" option for "Connection type"
+     - Enter the largest-numbered COM port in "Serial line", e.g. `COM10`
+     - Click `Open` to connect
  - Once connected to the serial port, press Enter to wake the application.
+ - If the setup app does not appear, try a different port or device

 # First-time setup